26 Most Instagrammable Places in Barcelona

 Palau Güell is another significant building by the architect Antoní Gaudí, which has been on the UNESCO World Heritage List since 1984.

-The building shows the early works of Gaudí that are as impressive as its other buildings.
+The building shows the early works of Gaudí that are as impressive as his other buildings.

 There is an entrance fee, but it’s worth visiting this mansion with a basement, several floors with distinctive architecture, and a rooftop.